junjiefly/jlog/README.md

 # jlog
-    a logging tool similar to glog style, inherits log compression and rollback functionalities
+    a logging tool similar to glog style, integrates log compression and rollback functionalities

 ## eg: